Planning your journey home to Ireland

 Before returning to Ireland, ask your doctor for copies of your medical records, prescriptions for drugs and medicines, and immunisation records for you and your family.

 In Ireland, entitlement to health services is based on residency.
 To access public services, you must be ordinarily resident.
 This means you have been living in Ireland for at least a year or you intend to live here for at least one year.
 Depending on your circumstances you may be eligible for subsidised healthcare, like a medical card or GP visit card.
-Alternatively, you may wish to get private health insurance.
+You can also get private health insurance.

 Read more about accessing healthcare on your return to Ireland.